Legislative Relationship Between Centre and State

 Option d – Residuary List – Education

-With reference to the Constitution of India, which one of the following pairs is not correctly matched?
+In the Indian Constitution, which of the following pairs is incorrectly matched?

 (a) Forests – Concurrent List